 The structured abstract should be no more than 250 words.
 The abstract should consist of 4 paragraphs, labeled: Objectives, Methods (include relevant information such as design, subjects/population, setting, statistical methods, etc), Results, and Conclusions.

-The text of observational and experimental articles is usually divided into sections with the headings Introduction, Methods, Results, and Discussion.
+The text of observational and experimental articles is usually divided into sections with the headings Introduction, Methods, Results, Discussion, and Conclusion.
 Longer articles may need subheadings within some sections to clarify or break up content.
-Other types of articles such as case reports, reviews, editorials, and commentaries may need other formats.
-Studies with designed that have guidelines should follow published guidelines. (eg, CONSORT, MOOSE, QUOROM, STARD, TREND, etc.) Any questions about format should be directed to the editor.
+Studies with randomized controlled designs should follow published guidelines (eg, CONSORT, MOOSE, QUOROM, STARD, TREND, etc).
+Any questions about format should be directed to the editor.

 Clearly state the purpose of the article.
 Summarize the rationale for the study or observation.
 Give only pertinent references and do not review the subject extensively; the introduction should serve only to introduce what was done and why it was done.
-State the specific purpose, research objective, or hypothesis tested by the study (typically found at the end of the introduction section).
+End introduction by stating the specific purpose, research objective, or hypothesis tested by the study (typically found at the end of the introduction section).

 The selection and description of participants, technical information, and statistics used should be reported in this section.
 Describe the selection of the observational or experimental subjects (patients or experimental animals, including controls).
-Papers of a specific study design should follow current and relevant guidelines (e.g., CONSORT, MOOSE, QUOROM, STARD, TREND, etc.) and include appropriate materials in the text.
+Papers of a specific study design should follow current and relevant guidelines (eg, CONSORT, MOOSE, QUOROM, STARD, TREND, etc.) and include appropriate materials in the text.
 Identify the methods, apparatus (manufacturer's name and address in parentheses) and procedures in sufficient detail to allow others to reproduce the work for comparison of results.
-Give references to establish methods, provide references and brief descriptions for methods that have been published but may not be well known, describe new or substantially modified methods and give reasons for using them and evaluate their limitations.
+Give references to establish methods, provide references and brief descriptions for methods that have been published but may not be well known, describe new or substantially modified methods, giving reasons for using them and evaluating their limitations.

 Present your results in logical sequence within the text, tables, and figures.
 Do not repeat findings in multiple places (eg, do not include the same data in both text and tables).
 Emphasize or summarize only important observations, do not discuss findings in this section.

 The discussion should emphasize the important aspects of the study and include conclusions that follow from these observations.
 Do not repeat data presented in the Results section and do not include information or work that is not directly relevant to the study.
 State new hypotheses when indicated, but clearly label them as such.
-Statements that are unsupported, that generalize, or that over extrapolate the findings should not be included.
+Statements that are unsupported, that generalize, or that overextrapolate the findings should not be included.
+Conclusions that may be drawn from the study may be included in the discussion; however, they may be more appropriately presented in a separate section.
+The principal conclusions should be directly linked to the goals of the study.
+Unqualified statements and conclusions not supported by your data should not be included.
+Avoid claiming priority or referring to work that has not been completed or published.
+Recommendations (for further study, etc), when appropriate, may be included.

 Using only the abstract, referring to "unpublished observations" and "personal communications" should be avoided.
 Unpublished references (submitted but not accepted) should not be listed as references.
 Manuscripts that are accepted but not yet published may be included in the references with the designation "in press."
 The author should obtain written permission to cite these papers and may be requested by the editor to provide documentation to verify the paper was accepted for publication.
 For the most part, sources of information and reference support for a bioscientific paper should be limited to journals (rather than books) because that knowledge is generally considered more recent and (in the case of refereed journals) more accurate.

 Reference style should be in accordance with that specified by the US National Library of Medicine.
-Specific examples of correct reference form for journal articles and other publications can be found at http://www.nlm.nih.gov/bsd/uniform_requirements.html.
+If using a reference management software (eg, Endnote), please use the NLM setting.
+Specific examples of correct reference form for journal articles and other publications can be found at: http://www.nlm.nih.gov/bsd/uniform_requirements.html.

 - Last name of author(s) and their initials in capitals separated by a space with a comma separating each author.
 (List all authors when 6 or fewer; when 7 or more, list only the first 6 and add et al.)